James Franco: Education

+Health

+Franco is a teetotaler.
+In 2021, Franco stated that he had, at one time, entered recovery for substance abuse.

 Sexual misconduct accusations and lawsuit

 In 2014, a seventeen-year-old girl posted screenshots of alleged messages between her and Franco on Instagram.
 The messages showed that Franco, then aged 35, tried to meet her in a hotel room after she told him she was seventeen.
 He sent multiple pictures of himself to prove his real identity.
 Franco admitted on Live!
 With Kelly and Michael that he had written the messages.
-Though his actions were legal, given the age of consent in New York is seventeen, he was the subject of media backlash due to the wide age gap.
+Franco and his supporters argued that his actions were legal as the age of consent in New York is seventeen.
 He initially responded to the scandal by tweeting, "I HOPE PARENTS KEEP THEIR TEENS AWAY FROM ME.
 Thank you."
+Franco also said: "I'm not going to high schools looking for dates."
 He later stated he was "embarrassed" and that "I learned my lesson."

 At the 2018 Golden Globe Awards, Franco wore a Time's Up pin in solidarity with the MeToo movement, to protest sexual harassment against women.
-His pin drew criticism on social media from actress Ally Sheedy, who hinted she had quit acting after working with Franco on a play.
+His wearing of the pin immediately drew criticism on social media from actress Ally Sheedy, who hinted that she had quit acting after working with Franco on a play.
 A former girlfriend, Violet Paley, also alleged that he once forced her to give him oral sex in a car while they were dating.

-On January 9, 2018, The New York Times, citing the allegations, canceled a planned event with Franco.
+On January 9, 2018, The New York Times, citing the allegations, canceled a planned event with Franco: "The event was intended to be a discussion of the making of the film, 'The Disaster Artist.'
+Given the controversy surrounding recent allegations, we're no longer comfortable proceeding in that vein," the Times said in a statement.

 On January 10, Franco said on The Late Show with Stephen Colbert that the accusations made against him on Twitter were "not accurate".
+Franco added, "'If I have done something wrong, I will fix it — I have to'".

 On January 11, 2018, the Los Angeles Times reported that five women were accusing Franco of inappropriate or sexually exploitative behavior during the period when Franco was serving as their acting teacher or mentor.
 One former student stated that Franco "would always make everybody think there were possible roles on the table if we were to perform sexual acts or take off our shirts" in his projects.
 Another alleged that Franco held a sex scenes class and removed students' vaginal guards while simulating oral sex with them.
 Franco's attorney, Michael Plonsker, disputed the allegations.

 In her 2018 memoir, Busy Philipps puts forth an account in which Franco screamed at her before violently shoving her to the ground while on the set of Freaks and Geeks.